 I had perhaps established an unreasonable expectation for building their clientele, but when things were really rolling, they burned through about 90% of my new leads, meaning only 10% of the new clients ever returned, which was clearly unacceptable.
 The leads were going to dry up at some point, and the reputation of the salon was going to suffer.
 So I printed out all the clients’ names they’d seen and suggested that they reach out to them to try to get them back on the books.
 If they hesitated, I suggested that it was a great opportunity to find out how they could improve their service.

-I also cancelled the Yelp advertising campaign; it was a tough decision but it was expensive advertising and the influx of leads was greater than our abilities to schedule and service them at the time.
+I also canceled the Yelp advertising campaign; it was a tough decision but it was expensive advertising and the influx of leads was greater than our abilities to schedule and service them at the time.
 I went home and had a good cry; this seems to be the best way I have found to truly purge my frustrations.
 Sometimes I would ask my husband if he would just hold me and tell me everything will be okay, but he’s mostly a problem solver (aren’t most men?) and I really didn’t need solutions, I just needed to adjust my expectations of others.
 This is an ongoing struggle.

 A third challenge was the occasional difficult client.
 I think this is my Karmic lesson, honestly; I work everyday to manage expectations.
 I’m a perfectionist and I hate to disappoint anyone.
 So my lesson is to help people achieve the style they want, but help them understand the raw material I have to work with.
 If a client has an unrealistic view of was is really possible on their particular canvas, I won’t do the service.
 For example, in the early days, I had a young lady ask for platinum blonde hair, but she had years of box color on her hair at the time.
 I told her I could do a double process blonde and would have to charge her several hundred dollars to do it.
-She was a waitress and couldn’t afford it, so I said here’s what I can do: I’ll micro foil your hair to lift as much of your hair as I can and we’ll do that a couple of times, over a few visits, and eventually you’ll be blonde.
+She was a waitress and couldn’t afford it, so I said here’s what I can do: I’ll micro foil your hair to lift as much of your hair as I can and we’ll do that a couple of times, over a few visits, and eventually, you’ll be blonde.
 All she heard was you’ll be blonde, so when we finished and she wasn’t completely blonde, she was disappointed and because I didn’t want to do that, I did the double process for free (it took me six hours).
-Moral of the story is I have to learn to manage my expectations as well as those of my clients.
+The moral of the story is I have to learn to manage my expectations as well as those of my clients.
 I have found that I can trace just about every customer complaint to a miscommunication of expectations.
 I’m still learning this one.

 A final challenge was weathering the inevitable strain that owning and nurturing a business will put on any marriage.
 Patrick and I fought a lot the first couple of years in business.
 He’s an amazing software developer and knows how to build and manage complicated systems.
 I, on the other hand, am very evenly right and left-brained, so I can do the analysis and create art at the same time.
 Patrick is a problem solver while I’m okay with uncertainty.
 Our management styles did not mesh well.
 So bless his heart, he gave it over to me completely: It was my baby, my vision, and he wasn’t going to get in my way.
 I’m very “determined” (read: stubborn) so in the interest of keeping the peace, he let it go emotionally.